cs4241-22a/a3-persistence/README.md

 ALL ACHIEVEMENTS MUST BE DESCRIBED IN YOUR README IN ORDER TO GET CREDIT FOR THEM.

 *Technical*

-- (10 points) Implement OAuth authentication, perhaps with a library like [passport.js](http://www.passportjs.org/).
-*You must either use Github authenticaion or provide a username/password to access a dummy account*.
-Course staff cannot be expected, for example, to have a personal Facebook, Google, or Twitter account to use when grading this assignment.
-Please contact the course staff if you have any questions about this.
-THIS IS THE HARDEST ACHEIVEMENT OFFERED IN WEBWARE.
-You have been warned!
+- I deployed the site on Digital Ocean.
+I preferred this method to using Glitch because Digital Ocean deployed my application straight from GitHub.
+Had I used Glitch, I would have had to import my files.
+The downside to Digital Ocean and other services like Heroku is that (1) they require a credit card to get started and (2) they're going to cost you once your free trial is up.
+In that sense, Glitch is a more budget/student-friendly option of deployment.
+Both Digital Ocean and Glitch can auto-update the deployment when changes are made.

-- (5 points) Instead of Glitch, host your site on a different service like [Heroku](https://www.heroku.com) or [Digital Ocean](https://www.digitalocean.com).
+(5 points) Instead of Glitch, host your site on a different service like [Heroku](https://www.heroku.com) or [Digital Ocean](https://www.digitalocean.com).
 Make sure to describe this a bit in your README.
 What was better about using the service you chose as compared to Glitch?
 What (if anything) was worse?
 - (5 points) Get 100% (not 98%, not 99%, but 100%) in all four lighthouse tests required for this assignment.

 *Design/UX*